xiyan19/TransAST/README.md

 └─── ...

 ```
-The corresponding obfuscation code file can be obtained  the origin code processed by [JavaScript Obfuscator Tool.](https://obfuscator.io/)
+The corresponding obfuscation code file can be obtained from the origin code processed by [JavaScript Obfuscator Tool.](https://obfuscator.io/)

 ## Compressed sequence